 A missionary named John Williams took suckers from these plants to Samoa in 1838 and, from there, bananas spread to Tonga and Fiji in the 1840s.
 It was believed plants were brought from the Pacific Islands to the east coast of Australia in the 1850s.
 One of the types of bananas in the Cavendish group was named Williams, after John Williams.

 In the 1900s, Cavendish became one of the world’s most popular banana varieties and remains so today.
-It is one of the most resilient banana varieties – the plant is resistant to some soil fungi which can harm or destroy other banana varieties.
 The fruit is also very tasty and can be transported over long distances.